joeljos/cisco-fso-labs/README.md

 3. Setup your IAM account with Admin/FullEC2 and ability to generate VPCs and add the key in lastpass vault secure note In this lab - using lastpass as it is free and fast/simple to set up an account.
 Add the key to lastpass in a note in the AWS csv format
  - Named: aws_cred
- - Contents = (enter the text below entering your AWS key and secret)
+ - Contents = (Use formatting below exactly, use your AWS key and secret)
 ```
 User Name,Access key ID,Secret access key
 default,your_AWS_Key,your_AWS_secret